Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Response script:

-"The reason I ask is that internal solutions are great at solving the initial problem, but they often struggle to scale.
+"That shows real initiative.
+Can I ask: how long ago was it built, and how much of your team's time goes into maintaining and improving it?
+Internal solutions are great at solving the initial problem, but they often struggle to scale.
 As requirements grow, the person who built it becomes the bottleneck, maintenance costs creep up, and the gap between what it does and what you need it to do keeps widening.
 Is any of that resonating?"

 Category 6: Trust Objections